 This section sets out the general procedures for debarment.
 The specific procedures are set out more fully in subsequent sections.
 The OIG shall provide an IPA with an opportunity to be heard prior to debarring the IPA.
-Such hearing will be held entirely by written submissions unless the debarring official finds that there is a genuine dispute of material fact.
-In addition, an informal meeting may be held between the debarring official and the IPA.
+Such hearing will consist entirely of written submissions unless the debarring official finds that there is a genuine dispute of material fact.
+In addition, an informal meeting may be held between the debarring official and the IPA